In this article:

 FAQs on Got a Positive Pregnancy Test—What to Do Now?

-If you recently had a positive pregnancy test, attempt to book an appointment with your physician for at least a few weeks out.
+If you recently had a positive pregnancy test, you should book an appointment with your physician as soon as possible.